jwillp/jwillp-portfolio/user/pages/03.projects/04.goat-engine/project_view.md

   - Premade systems

 ## Conclusion
-Working on this project on a 2-year span taught me alot about good practices, organisation, architecture, maintenance, testing and change over time.
+Working on this project on a 2-year span taught me a lot about good practices, organisation, architecture, maintenance, testing and change over time.
 I also had lots of fun!